RockefellerArchiveCenter/processing-manual/mkdocs/docs/index.md

 # Rockefeller Archive Center Processing Manual

-Welcome to the Processing Manual of the [Rockefeller Archive Center](http://rockarch.org/), created by the RAC Processing team.
+Welcome to the Processing Manual of the [Rockefeller Archive Center](http://rockarch.org/), created by the RAC processing team.
 The Manual is divided into three sections:

-- [About](about.md) - the mission of the Processing team and information about RAC processing methods.
+- [About](about.md) - the mission of the processing team and information about RAC processing methods.
 - [Planning](planning.md) - instructions on how to get started on a new processing project.
 - [Processing](processing.md) - provides step-by-step instructions for processing archival collections at the RAC.